manussekhar/German_Notes/Hobbies.md

 Schwimmen = to swim
 Joggen = to jog
-Ins kino gehen = go to the cinema spazeren gehen = go for a
+Ins kino gehen = go to the cinema spazeren gehen = go for a stroll